port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/feature management/launchdarkly.md

           "description": "Tags associated with the feature flag."
         },
         "maintainer": {
-          "type": "object",
+          "type": "string",
           "title": "Maintainer",
-          "description": "Information about the maintainer of the flag."
+          "description": "Email address of the maintainer of the flag."
-        },
-        "environments": {
-          "type": "object",
-          "title": "Environments",
-          "description": "Settings and information for each environment the flag is used in."
         },
         "customProperties": {
           "type": "object",